corinat/tutorials/foss4g-2019/README.md

      `sudo apt-get install virtualbox-guest-x11 virtualbox-guest-utils virtualbox-guest-dkms -y`

-**More details about this can be found http://mapwizard.eu/articles/vagrant/index.html**
+**Details about how to use a box from macOS to Windows or vice verse can be found here http://mapwizard.eu/articles/vagrant/index.html**